KaizenCrew2023/RoadWarrior/decisions/ADR-3 Cloud Content Delivery Network at the Edge.md

 Positive:
 - App performance is not compromised due to geo-location.
-- User experience is of using hte same app in all locations
+- User experience is of using the same app in all locations

 Negative:
 - Cost - all apps and services require multi geo-location deployments